U.S. probe unable to rule out White House influence on JEDI contract awarded to Microsoft, not Amazon

 The White House did not immediately respond to a request for comment.
 The Defense Department said the report “should finally close the door on the media and corporate-driven attacks on the career procurement officials” involved with JEDI.

-Amazon and Microsoft did not immediately return requests for comment on Wednesday’s announcement.
+Amazon did not immediately return a request for comment on Wednesday’s announcement.

-Trump has publicly derided Amazon head Jeff Bezos and repeatedly criticized the giant online retailer, and has accused the Washington Post, owned by Bezos, of unfair coverage.
+Trump, who has publicly derided Amazon head Jeff Bezos and repeatedly criticized the giant online retailer, has accused the Washington Post, owned by Bezos, of unfair coverage.

 Defense Secretary Mark Esper has rejected that there was bias and said the Pentagon made its choice fairly and freely without external influence.

-The report delved into the topic of Trump’s influence on the contract further, including an allegation in a book that the president said Amazon should not get the contract.
+Microsoft said in a statement on Wednesday: “It’s now apparent that Amazon bid too high a price and is seeking a do-over so it can bid again.”

-In the inspector general’s report, former Defense Secretary James Mattis was specifically asked about the excerpt from his former staff member’s book that said the president told Mattis to “screw Amazon” out of a chance to bid on the JEDI cloud contract.
+In the inspector general’s report, former Defense Secretary James Mattis was specifically asked about an excerpt from his former staff member’s book that said the president told Mattis to “screw Amazon” out of a chance to bid on the JEDI cloud contract.

 Mattis told the inspector general that he “cannot confirm” the former staff member’s account and added, “I don’t recall the president’s words on this (JEDI),” the report said.